gpocali/docker-ffmpeg-rtsp-to-sequence/README.md

 # docker-ffmpeg-rtsp-to-sequence
- Docker FFMPEG in Alpine Linux to Record RTSP to Sequnce of MP4 Files
+ Docker FFMPEG in Alpine Linux to Record RTSP to Sequence of MP4 Files

 ## Environmental Variables
  - INPUT_STREAM - RTSP URL for originating stream